Rational Models for Inflation-Linked Derivatives: Rational term structures

 \section{Rational term structures}

-We adopt the pricing kernel approach, which was pioneered by \cite{Constantinides1992}, \cite{FlesakerHughston1996a}, \cite{FlesakerHughston1996b} and \cite{Rogers1997}---for a good summary see \cite{HuntKennedy2004} and, for a more recent account, \cite{GrbacRunggaldier2016}. \cite{MacrinaMahomed2018} propose pricing kernel models to construct so-called curve-conversion factor processes, which link distinct yield-curves in a consistent arbitrage-free manner, and which give rise to the across-curve pricing formula for consistent valuation and hedging of financial instruments across curves.
+We adopt the pricing kernel approach, which was pioneered by \citep{Constantinides1992}, \citep{FlesakerHughston1996a}, \citep{FlesakerHughston1996b} and \citep{Rogers1997}---for a good summary see \citep{HuntKennedy2004} and, for a more recent account, \citep{GrbacRunggaldier2016}. \citep{MacrinaMahomed2018} propose pricing kernel models to construct so-called curve-conversion factor processes, which link distinct yield-curves in a consistent arbitrage-free manner, and which give rise to the across-curve pricing formula for consistent valuation and hedging of financial instruments across curves.
 Applications include the pricing of inflation-linked and hybrid fixed-income securities.
-A praised property of the pricing kernel approach is the ease with which the pricing and hedging of multiple currencies can be handled.
-This is precisely the property we benefit from when considering inflation-linked pricing and nominal and real economies are introduced in analogy to domestic and foreign economies.
-Compared to the classical approach, in order to allow for negative short rates, we relax the paradigm somewhat and consider general semimartingale dynamics for the pricing kernels.
+A property of the pricing kernel approach is the ease with which the pricing and hedging of multiple currencies can be handled.
+This is the property one benefits from when considering inflation-linked pricing, and nominal and real economies are introduced in analogy to domestic and foreign economies.
+Compared to the classical approach, in order to allow for negative short rates, we relax the paradigm and consider general semimartingale dynamics for the pricing kernels.
+The approach taken next is one where the existence of a pricing kernel model is postulated and its dynamics are modelled.
+It is via the pricing kernel that no-arbitrage price processes of tradable assets are generated by imposing that the asset price process, when multiplied by the pricing kernel process, be a martingale with respect to the probability measure the pricing kernel dynamics are produced.
+This no-arbitrage notion is one presented in textbooks suchlike, e.g., \cite{HuntKennedy2004} and \cite{Bjork2009}.